igorlfs/nvim-dap-view/docs/src/posts/faq.md

 -- If no window contains the buffer, create a new tab require("dap").defaults.fallback.switchbuf = "usevisible,usetab,newtab" -- See :h dap-defaults to learn more
 ```

+[^1]: Even if not invoked.
+That is, even if the setup function isn't called.